Beacons vs NFC – Which Payment Technology Should Your Business Use?

 Beacons also cover a wider wireless range (typically 1m to 70 m) when compared to other proximity payment technologies.
 Also, most smartphones today come enabled with BLE, making it easier for merchants and consumers to adopt this payment solution.

 Both NFC and Beacons offer efficient payment solutions.
-However, beacons are more powerful at delivering a richer consumer experience.
-A beacon wallet app can be teamed together with a merchant’s store app to push personalised offers and loyalty programs to customers.
-Beacons also allow merchants to collect a wealth of data around a customer’s preferences, purchase patterns and other important store metrics.
+However, beacons require an app to carry out payments whereas NFC does not.
+Having an app comes with its own set of advantages.
+A beacon wallet app can be teamed together with a merchant’s store app to push personalized offers and loyalty programs to customers.
+Beacons also allow merchants to collect a wealth of data around a customer’s preferences, purchase patterns, and other important store metrics.
+But, NFC provides a seamless way to make payments without having to download an app at all.

 A good example of this is how leading beauty brand, Sephora, recently piloted beacons together with mobile wallets.
 The brand used their Beauty Insider program–to alert women about the products in their shopping basket, on their mobile wallets.
 Beacons also alerted them to get a mini-makeover near the store’s Beauty Studio and reminded shoppers to use their Beauty Insider card to obtain reward points which ultimately led to increased customer loyalty.